redwoodresearch/mlab/docs/bert.md

 # Making Bert

-Bert is a transformer trained on masked language modelling, which is where the model is given a text with some of the tokens replaced with `[MASK]`, and it has to predict the original token what was masked.
+Bert is a pretrained language model that's meant to be fine-tuned on a variety of natural language tasks.
+Bert is pretrained on masked language modelling, which is where the model is given a text with some of the tokens replaced with `[MASK]`, and it has to predict the original token what was masked.
+We are going to implement our own Bert in PyTorch, initialize it with the weights from original BERT, and test that it produces the same output.

 ```